nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Value Proposition

-* Provides ease of monitoring of food in the fridge which allows user to know which food is expiring soon and what requires topping up
-* Allows for easier search of food in fridge
-* Allows tracking of past food items in the fridge
+This app allows user to monitor their food in a fridge faster than a typical mouse/GUI driven app.
+It includes features such as ability to check for the foods that are expiring in a week, and the food item that requires to top up.
+It will help new homeowners to keep track of their food into different food categories and storage location which provide ease of searching it.
+In addition, new homeowners will be abe to keep track of past food items that has been added to the fridge.

 ## User Stories